Living Up to a Legacy of Being a Recession-Resistant Industry

-Some years ago our well-known business endured a serious 7 year recession in the Silicon Valley of California.
-That’s a long time, and yet it is proof you can earn a living in grooming during recessions.
-With up to 30 percent of the local computer industry laid off we still managed to grow our business a little every year.
+Some years ago, our well-known business endured a serious 7-year recession in the Silicon Valley of California.
+That’s a long time, yet it proves you can earn a living in grooming during recessions.
+With up to 30 percent of the local computer industry laid off, we still grew our business a little every year.
 Our clients continued to use professional grooming services.
-They cutback other household expenses, not pet grooming.
+They cut back on other household expenses, not pet grooming.
 Some pet owners extend the period between grooming appointments when their budgets are tight.
-To recuperate from the income loss you simply add more clientele.
+To recuperate from the income loss, you simply add more clientele.

-It’s true that some regions weather downturns better than others.
-In this report we are speaking in general for the entire U.S. grooming industry.
-Fortunately 2014-6 brought about consistent growth, and it appears 2017 will be decent too.
-When you consider the serious nature of the current recession, the pet industry is once again faring well.
-We suggest you read PetGroomer.com Annual Industry Reports published annually here at PetGroomer.com Magazine, see Downloads to read current and past issues.
+Some regions indeed weather downturns better than others.
+In this report, we are speaking in general for the entire U.S. grooming industry.
+Fortunately, 2014-6 brought about consistent growth, and it appears 2017 will be decent too.
+Considering the serious nature of the current recession, the pet industry is again faring well.
+We suggest you read PetGroomer.com Annual Industry Reports published annually here at PetGroomer.com Magazine; see Downloads to read current and past issues.

 Endless Shortage of Skilled Labor

 Are you feeling jazzed by the possibilities already?
 How about relief?
 Perhaps we can still pique your interest further.
 We’ve posted over 400,000 help wanted ads at PetGroomer.com Classified Ads since 1997.
 Look at how many jobs are posted there today.
-Sometimes groomers are offered jobs in exotic locations such as Hawaii, the Caribbean, Oceania countries and Europe.
-We personally know skilled groomers that have lived in these countries for years working at grooming businesses along the way.
-Pet grooming is a viable skill to take with you most anywhere!
+Sometimes groomers are offered jobs in exotic locations such as Hawaii, the Caribbean, Oceania countries, and Europe.
+We know skilled groomers who have lived in these countries for years, working at grooming businesses along the way.
+Pet grooming is a viable skill to take with you almost anywhere!

-In 2016 the U.S. unemployment rate continued to suffer although improved, and predictions for the future are slightly better.
+In 2016 the U.S. unemployment rate continued to suffer, although it improved, and predictions for the future are slightly better.
 Demand for groomers remains steady.
-As a result of this industry’s reputation for chronic shortages of skilled labor, our office telephone is ringing more than ever with inquiries from laid off workers about grooming careers.
+As a result of this industry’s reputation for chronic shortages of skilled labor, our office telephone is ringing more than ever with inquiries from laid-off workers about grooming careers.

 Historically pet grooming has been a secure occupation in most of the United States.
-However it’s not only employment opportunities that impress, but also opportunities for self-employment.
+However, it’s not only employment opportunities that impress but also opportunities for self-employment.
 There are exceptionally good prospects for mobile grooming operations and home-based grooming businesses.
-Ahead in this report we will provide detailed information about these and even more opportunities for self-employment as a pet groomer.
+This report will provide detailed information about these and even more opportunities for self-employment as a pet groomer.

 If you were to group 100 pet grooming business owners of staffed operations, each with at least 20 years of experience as an owner, and ask them, “What has been your greatest challenge as a business owner?” we guarantee you that 95% or more would say, “Finding and keeping skilled groomers.”

-As a result thousands of grooming businesses turn away business every day because they cannot employ enough skilled groomers.
+As a result, thousands of grooming businesses turn away businesses every day because they cannot employ enough skilled groomers.
 It’s been this way since we entered the industry in 1961.
-Whenever we got together with other owners it was always the same thing, angst about the lack of skilled groomers.
-In 55 years we’ve never seen an industry-wide surplus of groomers.
+Whenever we got together with other owners, it was the same thing, angst about the lack of skilled groomers.
+In 55 years, we’ve never seen an industry-wide surplus of groomers.

-Seems almost magical, doesn’t it?
+It seems almost magical, doesn’t it?
 Just where did this unique industry originate?
-On the next page we will groom your knowledge for the origin of pet grooming.
+On the next page, we will groom your knowledge of the origin of pet grooming.